 No airline contacted for this story would disclose statistics for sexual assault or other crimes on their planes.
 Nor does the US Federal Aviation Administration or the Transportation Security Administration.
 The US Federal Bureau of Investigation, which has jurisdiction over flights terminating in the US from the moment the doors close to the time they reopen, logged 170 crimes aboard aircraft in 2014.
 There have been 169 cases so far this year.
 The agency doesn’t share how many of those were sexual assaults.

 But the cases that make it to court suggest that sexual assault occurs on airplanes more often than most people probably realize.

-The FBI suggests that women traveling alone avoid alcohol, sleep-inducing drugs, and sleep itself to guard against attacks on long flights.
 Last year, a flight en route to Japan had to return to Hawaii after a male passenger barged into a restroom and attempted to rape a female passenger.
 The woman managed to push the emergency button; crew had to remove the door to stop the assault and restrain the attacker.

 That kind of conspicuous violence is rare, said Robert Hughes, chief of the FBI’s section overseeing in-flight crime.
 Most sexual assault cases involve perpetrators groping passengers they believe to be sleeping—typically on long flights, when it’s dark and there are fewer people walking the aisles.

 In September, a 57-year-old man pleaded not guilty to molesting a girl flying alone on an American Airlines flight from Chicago to New York.
 A Catholic priest was sentenced to federal prison in August for groping a female seatmate on a flight to Los Angeles.